realbugdigger/DirDigger/README.md

 ![DirDigger](https://raw.githubusercontent.com/realbugdigger/DirDigger/main/DD_MagGlass.svg)

-DirDigger is tool used for directory digging/busting and it provides few more features than its alternatives.
+DirDigger is tool used for directory digging/busting and currently it provides few more features than its alternatives.
 It can be used for scanning web apps that have bug bounty programs as well as for ctfs.
 DirDigger was started as portfolio project as Burp extension but after were added features DirDigger current features: